cesonha/televisioner/README.md

 **- Allow users to search series by name.**

 I had some doubts about the best way and how this search should work.
-I started implementing just a filter on the series that were already loaded but then I implemented the Tv Maze search endpoint and decided to show a popup view with a list of the results, separated from the 'feed' paginated list.
+I've started implementing just a filter on the series that were already loaded but then I implemented the Tv Maze search endpoint and decided to show a popup view with a list of the results, separated from the 'feed' paginated list.

 **- The listing and search views must show at least the name and poster image of the series.**